 Seventy-two hours later, Mingus left Caesars without a credit to his name.
 The crowd had disappeared, the girls were long-gone, and a dozen exhausted dealers had returned home to their happy families, thousands of credits in tip money richer.
 Where did my system go wrong? he wondered.
 Well, there would be time enough to fix it.
 And when he did, Mr. Caesar better look out!
 First, though, he had other business to attend to.
 After all, Mingus was the Hero of First Contact, the first Djbrr Nobel Laureate, the first Djbrr celebrity, and the Science Officer on Excelsior, the first faster-than-light starship!

-Lisa Brownell, author of the novel The Extraordinary Life of Sarah Bramble
+Lisa Brownell, Author of the novel The Extraordinary Account of Sara Bramble